 Darkening is often due to a skin condition called acanthosis nigricans (AN).
 It causes skin to thicken and darken in folds around the body.

 - back of the neck

 Your skin might also itch or have a foul odor in those areas.

-Anywhere from 7 to 74 percent of people experience some form of AN, according to a 2014 overview of the condition.
+Anywhere from 7 to 74 percent of people experience some form of AN, according to a of the condition.
 The likelihood of developing dark underarms often depends on factors like race, health, and family history.

 Keep reading to learn more about why this happens and what you can do.